-A few years earlier, Carles Ortiz, a native of Barcelona, and a trained Enologist in his own right had purchased nearly 5 hectares of vineyard land outside of Porrera called Finca Les Planetes.
+A few years earlier, Carles Ortiz, a native of Barcelona and a trained Enologist in his own right, had purchased nearly 5 hectares of vineyard land outside Porrera called Finca Les Planetes.
 Here he resurrected many of the old vines but replanted much of the site with a massale selection of Garnatxa and Carinyena.
-Both Carles and Ester were early proponents of biodynamics in the Priorat, both lived in Porrera and both were young and available, so as these things are wont to happen… Familia Nin-Ortiz was born.
+Both Carles and Ester were early proponents of biodynamics in the Priorat, both lived in Porrera, and both were young and available, so as these things are wont to happen… Familia Nin-Ortiz was born.

-With two viticulturists devoted to the principles of biodynamics, the farming at Familia Nin-Ortiz employs only organic materials including mineral sulfur in the vineyard, sprayed biodynamic infusions and applications of their own compost.
+With two viticulturists devoted to biodynamics principles, the farming at Familia Nin-Ortiz employs only organic materials, including mineral sulfur in the vineyard, sprayed biodynamic infusions, and applications of their own compost.
 They are members of Nicolas Joly’s organization, “La Renaissance des Appellations,” and share their knowledge with neighbors interested in pursuing the transition to biodynamic farming.
-Weeding is done by hand and the soils are plowed by mule in an effort to revitalize their soils.
+Weeding is done by hand, and the soils are plowed by mules to revitalize their soils.
 Harvesting, always by hand, commences early when pH levels are balanced by ripe fruit.
 When the fruit arrives at their cellar, newly completed in 2012, it is carefully sorted to remove any overripe fruit and partially destemmed, then chilled for 24-48 hours to prevent oxidation at the beginning of the winemaking process.
-Fermentations occur spontaneously and take place in foudre, demi-muid or amphorae.
-The goal at Familia Nin-Ortiz is to produce elegant wines so extraction is also natural, occurring without aggressive manipulation of the cap.
-Aging takes place in primarily neutral vessels so the purity of the site can be preserved.
+Fermentations occur spontaneously and take place in foudre, demi-muids, or amphorae.
+Familia Nin-Ortiz’s goal is to produce elegant wines, so extraction is also natural, occurring without aggressive manipulation of the cap.
+Aging takes place primarily in neutral vessels so the purity of the site can be preserved.